 How long is the Big Burns Supper?

-In 2018 the Big Burns Supper ran for 11 days, from the 18th January until the 28th January, with events taking place every day.
-The events vary – some events such as “Le Haggis” showed for multiple nights, whereas other acts like Bill Bailey only performed once.
+The events vary – some events such as “Le Haggis” show run for two nights, whereas other acts like the headliners only perform once.

-The Big Burns Supper is held annually in Dumfries.
-In 2018, many of the larger ticketed events took place in the Spiegeltent, which was set up in the city centre just off White Sands road.
+Normally the Big Burns Supper is held annually in Dumfries.
+Many of the larger ticketed events take place in the Spiegeltent, which is set up in the city centre just off White Sands road.
 This is a large, heated tent with seating that can accommodate a few hundred people, and it makes for a fun location for the performances.

 There are also events held at a number of other venues around Dumfries, as well as at Ellisland Farm, slightly north of the city center.